openflighthpc/flight-action-api/docs/routes.md

 The related `nodes` resource will contain a different set of `node` resources depending on the mode.

-In exploding mode, the set of `nodes` is determined by the name expansion first, which is then filtered to remove any missing nodes.
+The set of `nodes` is determined by the name expansion first, which is then filtered to remove any missing nodes.
 This means nodes my be missing from the set even if they are specified in the range.

 ```
 GET /groups/:id